ludiosarchive/bitscrub/README.md

 bitscrub
 ===

+bitscrub walks a directory tree and writes/updates/verifies the CRC32C of each file to a xattr.
+This is useful for detecting bitrot on filesystems with no data checksum functionality.

-bitscrub writes and verifies whole-file CRC32C checksums stored in a `user._C` xattr.
+`(time_marked, mtime, checksum)` data is stored in the `user._C` xattr.

 Basic usage
 ---
+`-v/--verify`, `-w/--write`, and `-i/--inspect` can be combined.
+If none are specified, files will be checked only for lack of checksum data or updated mtime.

 Write new checksums and update checksums where file has mtime > checksum time:

     bitscrub -w ~/